 A SWOT analysis is one of the most commonly used planning tools and is a great place to start when you’re mapping out your business strategy.
 SWOT stands for strengths, weaknesses, opportunities, and threats.
 This framework allows you to quickly understand the current state of your business and where there may be opportunities or areas of improvement.

 Porter’s Five Forces Model is a tool developed by Michael E. Porter that helps businesses understand the level of competition within an industry and develop strategies accordingly.
 The model considers five different forces that impact business strategy: supplier power, buyer bargaining power, the threat of new entrants, the threat of substitutes, and rivalry among existing competitors.

 GAP analysis is a process of identifying the difference between where you are today and where you want to be in the future.
 This toolkit provides a framework for understanding your current state, setting goals, and developing a plan to close any gaps.

-PEST Analysis is a framework that helps businesses assesses the Political, Economic, Social, and Technological factors that may impact their business.
+PEST Analysis is a framework that helps businesses assess the Political, Economic, Social, and Technological factors that may impact their business.
 This information can then be used to develop strategies that take these external factors into account.

 VIRO is an acronym for Values, Interests, Resources, and Opportunities.
 The VIRO framework helps businesses understand their internal and external environment so they can make better strategic decisions.